SystemsApproach/private5g/arch.rst

 including the typically large costs of acquiring cellular spectrum and maintaining the infrastructure to use it such as radio towers.
-With that large investment, there is a desire to recoup costs by charging subscribers, and thus to make some sort of service guarantees to those subscribers.
+With that large investment, there is a desire to recoup costs by charging subscribers, which in turn leads to making some sort of service guarantees to those subscribers to justify the cost.
 There is also a need to maximize the efficiency of spectrum usage.
 Much of the complexity of the mobile core follows from these requirements being imposed by service providers.
 Even when we get to enterprises running their own 5G networks, they still need to manage the usage of spectrum to obtain the benefits of 5G over Wi-Fi, such as more predictable control over latency and bandwidth.

 Note that Mobile Core is another example of a generic term.
 In 4G it was called the *Evolved Packet Core (EPC)* and in 5G it is called the